Influencer Cartels: Background: Influencer Cartels

-In Instagram influencer cartels, influencers collude to inflate each other's engagement in order to increase the prices they can get from advertisers.
-As the cartels' activity of artificially increasing engagement is fraudulent, the groups are secret.
-Instagram considers these groups to be violating Instagram's policies.\footnote{Source: Devin Coldewey, Apr 29, 2020, ``Instagram `pods' game the algorithm by coordinating likes and comments on millions of posts'', TechCrunch. {\url{https://techcrunch.com/2020/04/29/instagram-pods-game-the-algorithm-by-coordinating-likes-and-comments-on-millions-of-posts/}}.}
+In influencer marketing, firms pay influencers for product placements and endorsements.
+Many non-celebrity influencers are compensated based on engagement metrics, which gives incentives to inflate the engagement.
+In an influencer cartel, a group of influencers collude to inflate each other's engagement in order to increase the prices they can get from advertisers.
+Instagram considers these groups to be violating Instagram's policies\footnote{Source: Devin Coldewey, Apr 29, 2020, ``Instagram `pods' game the algorithm by coordinating likes and comments on millions of posts'', TechCrunch. {\url{https://techcrunch.com/2020/04/29/instagram-pods-game-the-algorithm-by-coordinating-likes-and-comments-on-millions-of-posts/}}.} and has closed down influencer cartels with hundreds of thousands of members.\footnote{Source: \url{https://www.buzzfeednews.com/article/alexkantrowitz/facebook-removes-ten-instagram-algorithm-gaming-groups-with}, accessed August 19, 2024.}

-How do the influencer cartels operate?
-They operate on other online platforms, either in a chat room or a discussion board (typically on Telegram or Reddit).\footnote{For more details, see a computer science overview of Instagram cartels operating on Telegram \citep{weerasinghe_pod_2020} or for example: Apr 9, 2019 ``Instagram Pods: What Joining One Could Do For Your Brand'', Influencer Marketing Hub. \url{https://influencermarketinghub.com/instagram-pods/}.} In the chat room, members of the cartels submit links to their Instagram content for which they would like to receive additional engagement.
+Influencer cartels operate in an online chat room or a discussion board, typically on Telegram or Reddit.\footnote{For more details, see a computer science overview of Instagram cartels operating on Telegram \citep{weerasinghe_pod_2020} or for example: Apr 9, 2019 ``Instagram Pods: What Joining One Could Do For Your Brand'', Influencer Marketing Hub. \url{https://influencermarketinghub.com/instagram-pods/}.} The cartels in our sample operate in Telegram chat rooms and advertise themselves as a way to ``attract lucrative brand partnerships'' (see screenshots in \Cref{F:wolf_main_earnings} in the Online Appendix).
+In the chat room, members of the cartels submit links to their Instagram content for which they would like to receive additional engagement.
 In order to receive that engagement, they themselves must engage with a fixed set of links submitted by other users.
-Specifically, before submitting a link themselves, they must like and write meaningful comments to previous N posts from other members.
+Specifically, the cartels have the requirement that before submitting a post, the member must like and write meaningful comments to previous $N$ (in our sample, at least the last five) posts submitted by other members. \Cref{F:wolf_onyx_comments_mapped_anon,F:wolf_onyx_comments_practice_anon} in the Online Appendix show an example of a post submitted to the cartel receiving the required comments.
 The rules of the cartel are enforced automatically by an algorithm.
+The cartels in our sample have entry requirements: either thresholds for the minimum number of followers (ranging from 1,000 to 100,000 followers) or restrictions on the topics of the posts.